 Simon GurneyCall To The Bar: 2006

 The success of Simon’s practice is founded upon his ability to build a good rapport with clients and tribunals alike.
-He has built a strong reputation with a wide range of professional clients who value his accessibility and willingness to take ownership of cases, his client care skills and his reputation for thorough preparation and attention to detail.
+He has built a strong reputation with a wide range of clients who value his intellectual ability, tactical acumen and outstanding attention to detail.
+His client care skills are much praised.

-Simon prides himself on offering a first-rate service and maintaining a close working relationship with those who instruct him.
-He is always contactable, at any time of day, by e-mail or mobile telephone to provide advice or guidance.
 He brings diligence, sound judgment and tenacity to every case to ensure the best possible result for his clients.

+Simon prides himself on offering a first-rate service and maintaining a close working relationship with those who instruct him, whether a professional client or lay client instructing him directly.
+He is always contactable, at any time of day, to provide advice or guidance.

 Simon is a member of Chambers’ practice teams in: Criminal Law; Business Crime and Financial Regulation; Professional Discipline; Judicial Review; Tax Appeals; Civil Police Actions; and Prison Law.